 How Can I Protect Myself from Zelle Scams?

-Keeping your account safe and far from scammers reach is very important to secure your finances.
+Keeping your account safe and far from scammers' reach is very important to secure your finances.

 1. Do Business Only with Those You Know and Trust